The Ising Model on a Two-Community Stochastic Block Model: Model and results

 \subsection{Outlines of the proofs and main ingredients}

 The proofs of Theorem \ref{thm_convergence} and Corollary \ref{cor} are based on the idea that the random Gibbs measure concentrates around the Gibbs measure of a bipartite CW model.
 Consequently, the first part of the analysis is devoted to the study of the Gibbs measure of the bipartite CW model and of its associated free energy functional, including the characterization of its global and local maximizers (see Section \ref{sec:CW}).
 In particular, the asymptotic behavior of the magnetization vector is obtained via a Taylor expansion of the free energy functional around its maximizers, combined with an analysis of the induced Gibbs measure on the magnetization space.
 The second step consists in proving the aforementioned concentration (see Section \ref{sec:concentration}).
 This is achieved by comparing the original Hamiltonian $H_n$ with the averaged Hamiltonian $\bar H_n$, corresponding to the bipartite CW model.
 By controlling the difference $\Delta_n = H_n - \bar H_n$, one derives suitable exponential bounds, which imply that the Gibbs measures of the two systems are exponentially close.
 As a consequence, the free energy of the original system converges $\mathbb{P}$-almost surely to that of the bipartite CW model, and all limiting properties identified for the latter carry over to the original system.

-Finally, to establish the results in Theorems \ref{thm:CLT} and \ref{thm:fluc_critical}, we study the expectation of test functions of the rescaled magnetization under the Gibbs measure, expressed as a ratio of generalized and standard partition functions (see Section \ref{sec:fluctuations}).
+Finally, to establish the results in Theorem \ref{thm:CLT}, we study the expectation of test functions of the rescaled magnetization under the Gibbs measure, expressed as a ratio of generalized and standard partition functions (see Section \ref{sec:fluctuations}).
 By introducing a suitably tilted partition function, this ratio can be decomposed into factors that can be analyzed separately: one factor captures the limiting behavior, while the others converge to one, allowing the identification of the limiting law.
-In the subcritical regime, this procedure yields a two-dimensional Gaussian distribution, whereas at the critical point, the scaling changes and the limit becomes a non-Gaussian random vector with a quartic exponential density.